Evidence-based certification of quantum dimensions: Data with background noise (systematic errors)

 It is clear that RBDC pays no attention to the type of datasets obtained in any experiment.
 It treats all datasets on the same footing and analyze them using the key elements found in Bayesian statistics: So long as the posterior distribution is larger than the prior for a particular dimension~$d$, then the particular dataset is deemed to support the statement that a $d$-dimensional Hilbert space contains the unknown state~$\rho$.

-Figure~\ref{fig:TF_bkgd} shows that if one applies RBDC on datasets containing background noise, then the effective dimension~$\dRB$ predicted by RBDC will generally be larger than AIC or BIC.
+Figure~\ref{fig:TF_bkgd} shows that if one applies RBDC on datasets containing background noise, then the effective dimension~$\dRB$ predicted by RBDC will generally be large.
 With a (non-pathological) prior that reflects a stronger belief for a particular dimension, and if that dimension coincides with the true support dimension, then $\dRB$ can be slightly smaller, partially subject to the verdict of the dataset according to the posterior probability.
 Even in this case, RBDC always consults the dataset, and only the dataset.
 No other spurious assumptions are made in such a dimension certification.

 That $\dRB$ is consistently large in this situation is \emph{not} a drawback.
 Rather, it is a warning to the observer that the dataset holds systematic errors---overly optimistic model-selection procedures can lead to unjustified assertions than what the dataset dictates.